Shopify/cli-kit/README.md

 ### Registering the Command

-Let's say that you'd like your program to be able to handle a specific task, and you'd like to _register_ a new handler for the command for that task, like `todo add` to add an item to a to-do list.
+Let's say that you'd like your program to be able to handle a specific task, and you'd like to _register_ a new handler for the command for that task, like `myproject add` to add 2 numbers, like in a calculator app.
 To do this, open `/lib/myproject/commands.rb`.
 Then, add a new line into the module, like this:
 ```ruby
 register :Add, 'add', 'myproject/commands/add'